-- Select an existing Lokalise projects or create a new one.
-You can also set the default key naming pattern and the default platform for the newly created keys.
+Select an existing Lokalise project or create a new one.
+You can also choose a branch (if the branching feature is enabled in the project settings), set the base language and the default key naming pattern, choose the default platform for the newly created keys.

 To adjust project settings, click on the Cog icon in the top right corner of the dialog.
 You'll be presented with the following options:

-- Project — the name of your currently chosen Lokalise project.
-You can disconnect this project and choose a new one by clicking Disconnect project button at the bottom.
+Project — the name of your currently chosen Lokalise project.
+You can disconnect this project and choose a new one by clicking the Disconnect project button at the bottom.

 Welcome to the <b>app</b>.

 To push one or more texts from Sketch to Lokalise, select them in your design.
 You'll be presented with a brief summary:

 Note that here you can adjust the key names by entering new values inside the text boxes.
 Also, you can provide text length limitations by adjusting the corresponding numbers.